AmrAdelKhalil/RoR_CodingChallenge/README.md

 # Rails Notes coding challenge
-**Rails Notes coding challenge** is a coding challenge for Rails developers applying for a job.
+**Rails Notes coding challenge** is a coding challenge for Rails developers applying for a job at Pangea Technology.

 ## Scenario
 So here you are!
-You decided to apply for a job and now we are asking you to help us create a Notes App in Rails.
+You decided to apply for a job at Pangea and now we are asking you to help us create a Notes App in Rails.

 The app should have basic authentication with email and password.
 You don't have to store any other information about the user.